Skip to main content

 Read more here and contact sales via Telegram or form for a Trial.

-Bitquery supports websocket and webhooks — you can convert most of the GraphQL APIs into GraphQL streams by changing the word query to subscription.
-You can monitor this data via a websocket.
-More and code samples available here
+Yes — Bitquery supports both WebSockets and webhooks.
+You can convert most of the GraphQL APIs into GraphQL streams by changing query to subscription and monitor the data over a WebSocket.
+More information and code samples are available here.

 PumpFun APIs